dylanagreen/kpno-allsky/README.md

 # Histogram.py
 - Creates histograms of greyscale values in .3s images.
+- Categorizes the histograms based on predefined categories.
+- Finds an approximate radius of the moon in each image.

 # Notebooks
 This repo also features a few jupyter notebooks designed for quick plotting/model corrections.
 Their functions are defined at the top of the notebooks themselves.